 IN THE SUMMER OF 1999, the Holy Spirit directed Rick Karr, a 51-year-old Texan, to answer the calls made to a phone booth located in the middle of the Mojave Desert, 15 miles from a highway.
 He spent 32 days camping beside the phone booth on the desert playa in scorching heat.
-During that time he answered over 500 calls, many of which came from someone named Sergeant Zeno, who said he was phoning...
+During that time he answered over 500 calls, many of which came from someone named Sergeant Zeno, who said he was phoning from the Pentagon.

 Last weekend, twenty-five men and women in Conway, Arkansas, put their hands on the red, waxed body of a Ford F-150 truck—four days later, only one person was left standing.
 The winner drove the prize home.

 I’m watching Forbrydelsen, en anglais the killing.
 I’ll maybe watch the AMC copy of the original later or maybe I won’t.
 I’m usually very disappointed in knock-offs made mainly for the 2 upper parts of North America.

 Jesus H Christ I love cities - specially really big ones.
 I was in love with NYC before I first arrived at the Brooklyn Navy Yard in the 1960’s and NYC - f Bloomberg - still seems to survive even authoritarian shmucks like him and have charmers everywhere.

 I had a difficult time getting past the line, “A writer before he was a politician, Mr. Obama is a voracious consumer of news … ” , but pressed on none the less and had only my confused view on the guy confirmed; which is likely best summed up by that disdainful neologism, a coronet of Yinglish - apologizes Leo Rosten - shmegegge ( http://bitly.com/a6yZEE )